One-Rep Max Calculator – Calculate Your 1RM

 For this calculation:

-However, for trained athletes looking for maximum muscle hypertrophy, using heavier weights is still the best option for maximizing strength adaptations.
+However, for trained athletes looking for maximum muscle hypertrophy, research has also shown that using heavier weights is still the best option for amplifying strength gains.
 By performing max reps with a lighter weight you can determine your one-rep max without an increased risk for injury.

 1RM Weight Percentage Table